AntonLubushko/react-internet-shop/README.md

 This application demonstraits a work of internet shop.
-If you set the role to "admin", you can add and delete items.
+If you set the role to "admin" in /reducers/items.js, you can add and delete items.
 If you set the role with another word, then you just can browes items in shop.

 First you should clone this repo